rootx90/Cyber-Security-Notes/01-CEH-notes/01-Module/04_lecture-M1.md

 	- Eg 2 : let's say ZOOM company running meeting on Port no. 80 & in that company <br>- everybody knows that service running on Port 80 , so everyone will connect on Port 80 <br>- but someone change that Port no. 80 into Port no. 21 - then that person will go to a different pathway <br>& he'll not able to connect <br>- so everyone needs to connect at Port no. 80 ✔
 	- & in further , we'll see about TCP & UDP cuz those services/application are using these protocols too much
 - Q : How ZOOM company knows that ZOOM needs to be run on let's say Port no. 20 <br>& when we join a meeting then everybody connects on Port no. 20 <br>cuz we're not setting the Port no. by ourself in order to run ZOOM for meeting ✔
-	- Q : is it every happen that u open the ZOOM + whatsapp at the same time & due to port <br>they both crash ? <br>Ans : did u ever see this issue to happen , NO , why - How ZOOM & whatsapp companies able to know ?
+	- Q : is it ever happen that u open the ZOOM + whatsapp at the same time & due to port <br>they both crash ? <br>Ans : did u ever see this issue to happen , NO , why - How ZOOM & whatsapp companies able to know ?
 	- Ans : all the companies , in their own application , by-default they set a port no. <br>let's say ZOOM company set a by-default Port no. 21 in their application that ZOOM will run on port no. 21 ✔
 	- let's say u download application from playstore , so assume that playstore application by-default set on Port no. 21
 	- so in each application , by-default communication Port no. is already set <br>So no confusion come b/w 2 or more than 2 applications & different Ports don't crash each other ✔